-In 1965 his trio featured bassist Denny Boreham and drummer Frank Gibson Jr. Radio band leader Bob Gillette was impressed enough to use Broadbent as both pianist and arranger, and when Gillette was contracted as musical director for a new television series, New Faces, he took the teenager with him.
+In 1965 his trio featured bassist Denny Boreham and drummer Frank Gibson Jr. Radio band leader Bob Gillett was impressed enough to use Broadbent as both pianist and arranger, and when Gillett was contracted as musical director for a new television series, New Faces, he took the teenager with him.

 Boston had a vibrant jazz nightlife, including the famed Jazz Workshop, where Broadbent caught performances by some of the biggest names in jazz.